Orange Felines Continue To Dominate Social Media With Pure Unfiltered Chaos

 "Cider Hiding At The Vets Again… He’s Not Good At This Game"

-Bradshaw suggests incorporating daily playtime into a cat's routine, using toys that mimic prey.
-This not only satisfies their hunting instincts but also helps them maintain a healthy weight and reduces behavioral issues.
+Incorporating daily playtime into a cat's routine, using toys that mimic prey, satisfies their hunting instincts, helps them maintain a healthy weight, and reduces behavioral issues.

 "Teefs"